-Integrated Smart Update Tools (iSUT) is a software utility used with iLO 4, iLO 5, iLO Amplifier Pack, Service Pack for ProLiant (SPP), and Smart Update Manager (SUM) to stage, install, and activate firmware and driver updates.
+Integrated Smart Update Tools (iSUT) is a software utility used with iLO 4, iLO 5, iLO Amplifier Pack, HPE OneView, Service Pack for ProLiant (SPP), and Smart Update Manager (SUM) to stage, install, and activate firmware and driver updates.

-• iSUT: Polls iLO to check for requests from SUM or iLO Amplifier Pack for updates through the management network and orchestrates staging, deploying, and activating updates.
+- iSUT: Polls iLO to check for requests from HPE OneView, SUM, or iLO Amplifier Pack for updates through the management network and orchestrates staging, deploying, and activating updates.
 You can adjust the polling interval by issuing the appropriate command-line option provided by iSUT.
-Performs inventory on target servers, stages deployment, deploys updates, and then reboots the servers.

-- iLO 5 with integrated Smart Update (Gen10 servers only): Performs iLO Repository-based updates by downloading the components from iLO Repository when iLO Installation Queue has the components which can be updated by iSUT. - iLO Amplifier Pack: Displays available updates for servers.
-Communicates with iSUT (or SUT 1.x) to initiate updates using the iLO Redfish interface. iSUT reports the status of updates to iLO Amplifier Pack via iLO Restful Interface. - SPP: A comprehensive systems software and firmware update solution, which is delivered as a single ISO image. - SUM: A tool for firmware and driver maintenance for HPE ProLiant servers and associated options.
+Performs inventory on target servers, stages deployment, deploys updates, and then reboots the servers. - iLO 5 with integrated Smart Update (Gen10 servers only): Performs iLO Repository-based updates by downloading the components from iLO Repository when iLO Installation Queue has the components which can be updated by iSUT. - iLO Amplifier Pack: Displays available updates for servers.
+Communicates with iSUT (or SUT 1.x) to initiate updates using the iLO Redfish interface. iSUT reports the status of updates to iLO Amplifier Pack via iLO Restful Interface. - HPE OneView: Displays available updates for servers.
+Communicates with iSUT (or SUT 1.x) to initiate updates, reports the status on the Firmware section of the Server Profile page of HPE OneView.
+HPE OneView provides automated compliance reporting in the dashboard. - SPP: A comprehensive systems software and firmware update solution, which is delivered as a single ISO image. - SUM: A tool for firmware and driver maintenance for HPE ProLiant servers and associated options.

-NOTE: SUM and iLO Amplifier Pack should not manage the same nodes.
+NOTE: SUM, iLO Amplifier Pack, and HPE OneView should not manage the same nodes.